scottishgovernment/tradingnation.mygov.scot/pages/where-things-are-being-bought.md

 permalink: /where-things-are-being-bought/
 ---

+{:.leader}
-<p class='leader'>A Trading Nation focusses on exporting to 20 countries.
-Evidence shows these countries are where Scotland's exports are most likely to grow.</p>
+A Trading Nation focusses on exporting to 20 countries.
+Evidence shows these countries are where Scotland's exports are most likely to grow.

 ## Countries we’ll look to export to
 The top 10 countries are: